kmiller720/yajb/chapters/Chapter_1.md

 ##Meet our Worker

 Programming can be thought of as us explaining to an employee what we want them to do.
-Take for instance handling a Google search for *capital of Canada*.
-We can imagine Google telling an employee of theirs *'Find out what the capital of Canada is for Jane and return to Jane a list of links that you think are important.'* This analogy seems simplistic but in all actuality this is all programming is: us giving our computer a list of instructions.
-The problem comes in when we realize how *completely stupid* our computer is.
+Take, for instance, handling a Google search for *capital of Canada*.
+We can imagine Google telling an employee of theirs *'Find out what the capital of Canada is for Jane and return to Jane a list of links that you think are important.'* This analogy seems simplistic, but in all actuality this is all programming is: us giving our computer a list of instructions.
+The problem comes when we realize how *completely stupid* our computer is.

 Imagine that you are trying to explain to a baby who only understands the words 'yes' and 'no' how to crawl to the refrigerator.
 Perhaps you come up with some sets of yes's and no's in a certain order that help the baby get to the refrigerator.
-Now explain to the baby how to get you a Pepsi but only if there are at least 5 Pepsi's or more left because your partner really likes Pepsi and will drink at least 4 once they are home.
+Now explain to the baby how to get you a Pepsi, but only if there are at least 5 Pepsi's left, because your partner really likes Pepsi and will drink at least 4 once they are home.
 How difficult would that be?
 How about telling the baby how to go to Santa Fe and ask Joe for information about his e-commerce website and display them to you in a specific order?

-At the base level our computer, our worker, is that baby.
+At the base level our computer—our worker—is that baby.
 It only understands either yes (`1`) or no (`0`) and we have to find ways to explain abstract ideas like *go to the fridge and grab me a Pepsi* or *ask Joe for information on products* in sequential 1's and 0's.
-Luckily for us, people far smarter than me have came up with ways to explain to the worker base instructions like `pop`, `push`, and `compare`.
+Luckily for us, people far smarter than me have come up with ways to explain to the worker base instructions like `pop`, `push`, and `compare`.
 With these instructions we can start writing programs that *compile* into the yes's and no's that our worker understands.
 We start to `abstract` a set of 1s and 0s into the word `pop` so when we tell our worker what to do we can explain it nearly in our native language and have another worker (a `compiler`) make it into instructions that our worker understands.

 Each level of `abstraction` can be thought of as a worker.
 Each time we get away from `binary`, we are creating an abstraction, creating a new worker that understands new commands that can communicate with the worker below it.
 Our `assembly` worker can talk to our `hexdec` worker that can talk to our `binary` worker.
 Our `c` worker can talk to our `assembly` worker.
 Our `javascript` worker can talk to our `c` worker.
 Our `react.js` worker can talk to our `javascript` worker.